-At the start of the internet revolution, developers made software that was installed at the client's system, and the client based app accessed the server and its resources to run the applications.
+At the start of the internet revolution, developers made software installed at the client's system, and the client-based app accessed the server and its resources to run the applications.

 Web applications eased the client server-based transfer of messages and data.
-It provided services to users to access applications through different platforms.
+In addition, it provided services to users to access applications through different platforms.

-Now a day, web applications are independent of the programming language and platform.
-It can be accessed from any machine and are compliant with different types of devices.
+Nowadays, web applications are independent of the programming language and platform.
+It can be accessed from any machine and is compliant with different devices.

-The newest breed of web applications are a progressive net app built on modern browsers for mobiles, offering services as traditional websites.
+The newest web application breed is a progressive net app built on modern browsers for mobiles, offering services like traditional websites.

 Risks and Security

-Security is a key feature where the organizations are trying to protect data from internet-based threats.
-It is necessary to prevent vulnerability and to fix issues.
+Security is key in organisations trying to protect data from internet-based threats.
+Therefore, it is necessary to prevent vulnerability and fix issues.

-To secure an app, firewall is installed by the user but such network-based security is not sufficient.
-These days the attackers can enter the client-server system through browsers.
+The user installs a firewall to secure an app, but such network-based security is insufficient.
+Moreover, attackers can enter the client-server system through browsers.

-Databases of most of the companies are kept at cloud and most systems rely on browsers for handling user-based risks.
+Most companies' databases are kept in the cloud, and most systems rely on browsers to handle user-based risks.
 Attackers can get into the area through reverse engineering and understand the programming logic or mechanism of communication.

-It is necessary to secure the client-side as well, as it can be breached by the intruders.
+It is also necessary to secure the client-side, as intruders can breach it.
 The client-side security systems can provide security to prevent damage to brand image, intellectual property, government penalties, and loss.

-Some organizations apply the remediation process where patch management can be used to mitigate the vulnerability.
-Most cases of hacking, up to 81 percent, involve weak passwords, and hence, the use of a strong password is promoted.
-Further, infrastructure security is needed to deploy firewalls properly and prevent losses.
+Some organisations apply the remediation process where patch management can be used to mitigate the vulnerability.
+However, most cases of hacking, up to 81 per cent, involve weak passwords; hence, the use of a strong password is promoted.
+Furtherly, infrastructure security is needed to deploy firewalls properly and prevent losses.

 Application security testing and developer training are also significant in this regard.

-Many new apps are built on microservice architecture where it involves individual modules built and tested, separately, in parallel.
+Many new apps are built on microservice architecture, which involves individual modules built and tested in parallel.
 Such smaller units help to create lightweight apps and improve the speed of delivery of services.
 It also provides portability and productivity.

-A small change in a monolithic app may require a change in each part of the application code but in the case of the microservice-based app, the changes in one unit can be implemented to all the others.
+A small change in a monolithic app may require a change in each part of the application code, but in the case of the microservice-based app, the changes in one unit can be implemented in all the others.

-For more information contact Mont Digital on www.montdigital.com or email info (@) Montdigital.com
+For more information, contact Mont Digital at www.montdigital.com or email info (@) Montdigital.com.